 Video has become one of the most effective — and flexible — online marketing tools available to lawyers today.
 Whether you’re looking to stand out from the pack, build client confidence, connect emotionally, or simply attract and convert new viewers into clients, video can help give you a marketing edge.
 Video can be used for your website, YouTube, social media, television, newsletters — and even as part of your email signature.

-Here are five video marketing tips to help beginners and veterans alike:
+Here are five video marketing tips to help beginners and veterans alike, attract new legal clients:

 1. Upload Your Videos to YouTube